TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy_with_Kalman_filter.md

 ```

 ---

-## 1️⃣ 🐍 Create & prepare the Conda environment

 > Why: ROS 2’s Python bindings and Pinocchio were built against **NumPy 1.x**.
 Using NumPy 2.x will crash C++ bindings (e.g., `_ARRAY_API not found`, segfaults).
 We pin NumPy to **1.26.4**.

 ```bash